Settled Nomad

 ATMs (bankomaty) are plentiful and accept international cards.
 Revolut and Wise work well and are widely used.
 To open a local account, PKO Bank Polski and mBank are the most accessible for foreigners — you'll need a PESEL number for a full account, but some banks offer accounts with just a passport.
 Contactless and card payments are near-universal in cities.

-The recommended card stack for Poland
+The card stack for Poland

 Frequently asked questions